aws-samples/aws-get-started-workshop/content/04-test-prod/02-set-up-test-prod-guardrails.md

 This step should take about 15 minutes to complete.

+## 1. Verify that you've created the test and production workloads OUs

+Before proceeding further, verify that you've created the test and production workloads OUs.
+See [Organizing Your AWS Accounts]({{< relref "04-organize-aws-accounts" >}}) for details.

-## Distribute permissions boundary to test and production OUs
+## 2. Distribute permissions boundary to test and production OUs

 We recommend that you apply at least the following guardrail that will help inhibit your workload administrators from modifying the underlying foundation of the test and production workloads environments.